Introduction to the Science of Behavior (Part 3)

 Deprivation and satiation are two procedures that are well described.
 However, there are more procedures than these two procedures.
 The Blue Books, also known as Goldiamond's Functional Analysis of Behavior, written by Dr. Israel Goldiamond and Donald Thompson, refer to procedures that motivate and make behavior more likely to occur as "potentiating variables."

 This 4-week group class will explore various types and procedures of potentiating variables.
 Potentiating variables look at what we can do to make a stimulus function as an effective or potent reinforcer, and what we can do to make the behavior more likely to happen under a specific occasion.
 Deprivation and satiation are one of the types of potentiating variables.
 There are many different types of potentiating variables!

 We will explore the difference between drive theory, motivating operation, and potentiating variables, learn about different types and procedures of potentiating variables, and speculate on the effect of the organism and their behavior in each kind of potentiating variable (ethical problems, coercion, etc.).
 You will not only learn to analyze behavior through a contingency (occasion, behavior, and consequence) but also through potentiating variables that influence the contingency.
 The content of the class will add your knowledge and skills in understanding and analyzing behavior, and implementing various behavior change programs to achieve our training goals!

 Describe the difference between motivating operation, drive theory, and potentiating variable

-Describe all the procedures of potentiation variable stated in the class
+Describe all the procedures of potentiation variable taught in the class

-Speculate the effects of each procedure of potentiating variable on the organism including ethical problems
+Speculate the effects of each procedure of potentiating variables on the organism and their behaviors including ethical problems